OSInside/kiwi/doc/source/image_description/elements.rst

   Additional kernel parameters passed to the kernel by the bootloader.

+root_clone="number"
+  For oem disk images, this attribute allows to create `number` clone(s) of the root partition, with `number` >= 1.
+A clone partition is content wise an exact byte for byte copy of the origin root partition.
+  However, to avoid conflicts at boot time the UUID of any cloned partition will be made unique.
+In the sequence of partitions, the clone(s) will always be created first followed by the partition considered the origin.
+The origin partition is the one that will be referenced and used by the system.
+  Also see :ref:`clone_partitions`

+boot_clone="number"
+  Same as `root_clone` but applied to the boot partition if present

 luks="passphrase|file:///path/to/keyfile":
   Supplying a value will trigger the encryption of the partition serving the root filesystem using the LUKS extension.
 The supplied